huqianghui/spring-cloud/Exercise tutorial.md

 5. Modify the frontend resources and add into the gateway service
 6. Build and run the microservices project.

-## Task1 Open the microservices quickstart project and define modules
+## Task 1.
+Open the microservices quickstart project and define modules

 Please go to the **Exercise 2** folder, use **Visual Studio Code** to open the project folder.